NhMarco/TemBotLua/README.md

 void RandomArea()

-    Starts the Random movement, need to be called after fights ends again, this loop will repeat till minimap is not visible anymore
+    Starts the Random movement, it only proceeds till a movement change is done, need to be called in a while to be a real movement

-void PauseMovement()
+void StopMovement()

-    Pauses the Area Detection threads, this doesnt stop Movements that are running
+    Stop the Area Detection threads, you can restart them with calling a movement

-void ResumeMovement()

-    Resume the Area Detection threads

 Boolean GetMovementState()